Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Introduction

-then the rows of T sum zero at every $x\in\mathbb{R}^d$.
-Specifically, in the common case of overparametrization \cite{over-parametrized}, we have that $Q(x)\in\mathbb{R}^{d\times d}$ satisfies the rank condition rank$(Q)\le N-1< d$.
+then the rows of $T(x)$ sum zero at every $x\in\mathbb{R}^d$.
+Here we have used $T(x)^*$ to denote the transpose of $T(x)$.
+Specifically, in the common case of overparametrization \cite{over-parametrized}, we have that $Q(x)\in\mathbb{R}^{d\times d}$ satisfies the rank condition rank$(Q(x))\le N-1< d$.
 As a consequence, the noise in \eqref{SDE intro} is degenerate.

 In addition, the ratio between the learning rate and the mini-batch is usually considered very small, which diminishes the noise.
 We call this ratio the \emph{effective learning rate} and we denote it by